Welcome to the venue information page for Headingley, home of Northern Superchargers.

-If attendees with disabilities require the assistance of a carer, the carer will be admitted free of charge.
+If attendees with disabilities require the assistance of a companion, the companion will be admitted free of charge.
 Accessible tickets can be purchased from the venue directly, to discuss any special requirements, please contact the venue team on 0113 2033603, Monday-Friday 9am-5pm, or by emailing firstname.lastname@example.org.

 Accessible seating can be found in the East Stand, East Stand Long Room, North East Lower, Trueman Enclosure, Block A of the Western Terrace and both the upper and lower seating of the Howard Stand.

-Lifts are available in the Howard Stand, East Stand and Carnegie Pavilion.
+Lifts are available in the Howard Stand, East Stand and Clean Slate Pavilion.

 There are accessible toilets located in every stand.
 These can be accessed via RADAR key.
 Stewards will have keys so if you do not have one, or have forgotten yours, just ask the nearest steward who will be able to help.

-A changing place facility is available in the Howard Stand, in the south side of the venue.
+A changing place facility is available in the Howard Stand (please bring your own sling), in the south side of the venue.
 The facility includes: